tum-esm/em27-retrieval-pipeline/README.md

 # Automated Proffast Pylot

-This a wrapper around https://gitlab.eudat.eu/coccon-kit/proffastpylot for our setup.
+This is a wrapper around https://gitlab.eudat.eu/coccon-kit/proffastpylot for our setup.

 _work in progress, until then, ask Moritz Makowski and Patrick Aigner_